cult-of-coders/redis-oplog/README.md

 ## Stopping Reactivity

-We extend the mutators `insert`, `update` and `remove` to allow an extra argument.
-For various reasons, this why we break the ability to have callbacks.
-We believe that this isn't a big draw-back since they are not so used.
+We extend the mutators `insert`, `update` and `remove` to allow an extra argument the configuration.
+If you use callbacks, this would work as expected.

 ```
 // no changes will be published to any redis channels